 A few weeks ago, I was called by a consultant who was prospecting for business.
 He was a friend of a friend, so I felt duty-bound to give him thirty minutes to tell me about his company and the services he provides.
 Sadly, it was a complete waste of time.

-I gently tried to correct him, but he didn’t seem too interested in my point-of-view.
+I gently tried to interject my thoughts, but he didn’t seem too interested in my point-of-view.
 Evidently, he had his script.
 He was determined to plow through it.

 It made me wonder how many times I do the same thing with others.